-Rolling Stock: The decision to utilize 75 foot rail cars vs. 60 foot rail cars is being re-evaluated.
-A decision is anticipated during the first quarter of 2009.
+Rolling Stock: The decision to utilize 75 foot rail cars vs. 60 foot rail cars is being re-evaluated and is anticipated by March 2009.
 At the August 12, 2008 FTA Quarterly Meeting, MTACC accepted an action item to include the status of the procurement of rolling stock in its monthly reports and as an agenda item for future quarterly meetings [Ref: SAS-A17-0808].